brucezztong/ZZTong-Prefabs/README.txt

 Editor, game performance issues, and more.
 You're awesome!

 RELEASE NOTES: (Newest to Oldest)

+A20.6-ZZ013 :
+Made POIs look a little more beat up.
+(I'm still not on TFP's level.)
+Put quest markers on top of deco blocks to work around buried marker issue.
+Adjusted many POIs to match Zombie density goals.
+(See DIFFICULTY.txt) Lowered the following to Tier 0: field_fish_01, field_mushroom_01, garage_01, mass_grave_01, mass_grave_02.

 A20.6-ZZ012 :
 Added rwg_tile_residential_corner_zztong_01 to allow more house footprints.